macarthur-lab/igv_utils/igv_server/README.md

 ADVANCED SETUP
 --------------

-In addition to the steps above, you can setup the *add_to_igv_server* script which simplifies adding new files to igv_server_dir.
+In addition to the above steps, you can setup the *add_to_igv_server* script to simplify adding new files to your igv_server_dir.

 _Troubleshooting:_